deivydasp/allure-deployer-action/README.md

 # Allure Deployer Action
-Host your Allure Reports on the web with history, retries, and Slack notifications.
+Host your Allure Reports on the web with History, Retries, Report Aggregation and Slack integration.
 No server required.
 </br>
 </br>